cry-inc/dmarc-report-viewer/README.md

 ### HTTPS
 By default, the application will start an unencrypted and unsecure HTTP server.
-It is *strongly* recommended use the automatic HTTPS feature that will automaticall fetch and use a certificate from Let's Encrypt.
+It is *strongly* recommended use the automatic HTTPS feature that will automatically fetch and renew a certificate from Let's Encrypt.
+This feature uses the TLS-ALPN-01 challenge, which uses the HTTPS port 443 also for the challenge.
+No port 80 required!
 Alternatively, you can use an separate HTTPS reverse proxy like [Caddy](https://caddyserver.com/) to secure it.

 To use the automatic HTTPS feature you need to make sure that the public port exposed to the internet is 443.